- News & Blog

 Inclusion@Way-of-Work: Understanding the Drivers of Inclusive and Diverse Workplaces

 Where indicators provide information about the state of inclusion and diversity within the organization, drivers are the factors that are the likely causes of those results.
 They represent both the challenges that employees are facing regarding feeling fully included in the organization, as well as the opportunities to create meaningful improvements.
 If indicators are there to indicate what is happening vis-à-vis the effectiveness of the current diversity strategy, the drivers are there to answer why and how those results likely came to be.

-Mindset’s Inclusion@Work™ diversity and inclusion model measures the contributing factors that have a direct impact on inclusion and diversity in the workplace:
+Mindset’s Inclusion@Way-of-Work diversity and inclusion model measures the contributing factors that have a direct impact on inclusion and diversity in the workplace: